 Haji Noor Deen Mi Guang Jiang is a renowned master of Arabic calligraphy.
 Born in 1963, in Yucheng, Shandong Province in China.

-In 1997, Haji Noor Deen was awarded Certificate of Arabic Calligrapher in Egypt, being the first Chinese person to be honored with this prestigious award.
+In 1997, Haji Noor Deen was awarded the Certificate of Arabic Calligrapher in Egypt, becoming the first Chinese person to be honored with this prestigious award.

 In 2000, Haji Noor Deen initiated & taught the first regular and systemic Arabic Calligraphy course at the Zhengzhou Islamic College in China.